I’ll maximize my TFSA first, thanks

 Still very impressive stuff.

-- I have a mortgage to pay off,
+- Canadians have a mortgage to pay off,

-- I have a new loan to pay off,
+- They have other loans to pay off,

-- I want to save for retirement but I also want to travel and live for today.
+- They also want to live for today.
 Life is short after all.

 What investment vehicle are you partial to and why?
 Any feedback or comments for my strategy?

 Thanks Mark, your comments as always are very insightful.
 I have some comments as to why someone would like to draw down their RRSP in their 50s and 60s assuming they have already retired.
 Normally, most people are still working im their 50s and thus make contributions to their RRSP instead of drawing the RRSP down.
 What would be the best strategy to minimize tax and to keep their individual net income below the threshold level to avoid the OAS claw back when, say, for example, there is a big capital gain on the sale of a rental property.